gwm17/rusted_graw/README.md

 ```[toml]
 [env]
 HDF5_DIR="/path/to/my/hdf5/install/"

+[build]
+rustflags="-C link-args=-Wl,-rpath,/path/to/my/hdf5/install/lib"
 ```

 Replace `/path/to/my/hdf5/install/` with the path to your HDF5 installation.
+The extra build command assumes that the hdf5 files are not installed to the normal library search path of your operating sytsem.
 Note that you will need to create the `.cargo` directory and the `config.toml` file.

 ### Building